Ownfos/mylang/README.md

 #### Note: the main executable currently prints the AST after syntax analysis

 # TODO (implement)
-- [ ] Test if postfix ++ and -- is applied on lvalue integers
+- [ ] Test symbol identification with nested compound-stmt
 - [ ] Test if 'break' and 'continue' is used inside a loop
-- [ ] Test symbol identification with nested compound-stmt

 # TODO (refactor)
 - [ ] Cleanup MemberAccessExpr validation code